RACV Logo

 Day 2: Mexico City

 Today, your leader will show you around the historic city centre.
-Visit Zocalo Square – a prominent central meeting place since Aztec times – and soak up the sound of rapid-fire Spanish and booming drums that fill the vast space.
-Pass by the dome-topped Palacio de Bellas Artes and consider paying the entrance fee to get in and wander around.
-Stop to see some murals painted by the famed Diego Rivera.
-You can spend the afternoon doing whatever takes your fancy, as the rest of the fay is free.
-Maybe sit down for lunch at a fonda (a home that a family has opened to the local community as a restaurant).
-You can usually grab a delicious meal for less than 5 USD!
+Visit Zocalo Square – a prominent central meeting place since Aztec times – and soak up the sound of rapid-fire Spanish and booming drums that fill the centre.
+Pass by the dome-topped Palacio de Bellas Artes, then stop to see some murals painted by the famed Diego Rivera.
+The rest of the day is free for you to explore Mexico City as you like.
+Maybe sit down for lunch at a fonda (a home that a family has opened to the local community as a restaurant) or take a boat ride down the Xochimilco Canal.

 Day 3: Puebla